Kenny Wallace: Early life

 Wallace is the youngest of three brothers born to Russ and Judy Wallace.
 Russ was a prolific race winner himself, which made him unpopular with fans.
 Wallace earned his nickname, "Herman," early in life when Lake Hill Speedway promoter Bob Mueller made note of Wallace's boisterous behavior when taking up for his father, likening him to the mischievous cartoon character Herman the German.
-He went to Fox High School in Arnold, MO.
+He went to Fox High School in Arnold, Missouri.

 Wallace began his racing career by working as a mechanic on his father's race cars and brother's team.
 He entered his first race, the Illinois Street Stock State Championship, in 1982, winning the event.
 In 1984, Wallace worked as a mechanic for Benfield Racing and Joe Ruttman, eventually being promoted to crew chief after Jake Elder left the team.
 He entered the American Speed Association in 1986, achieving Rookie of the Year honors in the series.

+Motorsports career

 Early Busch career

 In September 1988, Dale Earnhardt gave Wallace the seat for his first-ever NASCAR start, in which he finished eleventh in the Busch Series race at Martinsville Speedway, driving the No. 8 GM Goodwrench Chevrolet.
 The following year, he raced the full Busch Series schedule in a car owned by brother Rusty Wallace, sponsored by Cox Treated Lumber earning the 1989 Rookie of the Year award and finishing sixth in driver point standings.
 In 1990, he made his Winston Cup debut at North Wilkesboro Speedway in the No. 36 Pontiac for Randy Cox, finishing 26th after a late-race crash, setting up the controversial finish, which saw Brett Bodine win.
 He finished seventh in the Busch Series.
-The following season, he won his first two career races at Volusia County and New Hampshire, and finished a career-best second in the Busch points.
+The following season, he won his first two career races at Volusia County and New Hampshire, and finished a career-best 2nd in the Busch points.
 He also subbed for Kyle Petty in two races in the Cup series at Charlotte and Dover.
 At the Pyroil 500, he competed against his brothers Mike and Rusty, marking the first time since Bob, Fonty, and Tim Flock raced that three brothers competed in the same race.
-In 1992, Dirt Devil became his sponsor and he won his third career Busch race at Martinsville, but several mechanical problems forced him down to sixth in points.
+In 1992, Dirt Devil became his sponsor and he won his third career Busch race at Martinsville, but several mechanical problems dropped him down to sixth in points.